-Repsol is the Spanish oil major company, which is listed on many of the trading platforms around including that of AG Markets.
+Repsol is the major Spanish oil company and it is listed on many of the trading platforms around including that of AG Markets.

 The oil industry has been hit hard worldwide by falling oil prices.
-The fundamentals behind this do not look to change anytime soon, especially as Iranian oil will be available in the global markets in Q1 2016.
-Therefore, only energy companies who take proactive steps to protect their bottomlines and their investors will be able to ride the storm well into 2016.
+The fundamentals behind this do not look to change anytime soon, especially as Iranian oil will be available in the global markets very soon apparently.
+Therefore, only energy companies who take proactive steps to protect their bottom lines and their investors will be able to ride out the storm.
 This is where the situation with Repsol gets interesting, as the company seems to have taken some steps in this regard.

-- Spanish oil major Repsol has announced plans to sell more than 6 billion Euros ($6.89 billion) of its assets.
-Additionally, Repsol plans to cut $2.6billion in its capital expenditure over the next five years.
-These two moves have been made to enable it cut its debt profile as well as protect the dividends of its investors.
+- Spanish oil major Repsol, has announced plans to sell more than 6 billion Euros ($6.89 billion) of its assets.
+Additionally, Repsol plans to cut $2.6 billion in its capital expenditure over the next five years.
+These two moves made possible to Repsol to cut its debt profile, as well as protect the dividends of its investors.

 - As part of its cost-cutting measures, Repsol will reduce its global workforce by 6% within the next 3 years.

-- Repsol acquired Canadian oil firm Talisman last year in a deal worth more than $8bn.
+- Repsol acquired Canadian oil firm Talisman last year, in a deal worth more than $8 billion Euros.
 The deal was facilitated by debt and even though the production capacity of Rpsol has been boosted, the debt used in financing this deal was actually weighing the company down.
-Therefore, by taking active steps to reduce this debt burden, Repsol is aiming to cover its costs and deliver returns at a “break-even” price for crude of just $50 a barrel, around where market prices are now after a collapse from last year’s peak of more than $115.
+Therefore, by taking active steps to reduce this debt burden, Repsol is aiming to cover its costs and deliver returns at a “break-even” price for crude of just $50 a barrel.

 The company believes that by cutting any planned expenditure on its new projects, reducing the level of exploration and cutting supplier costs, it would be able to get a savings close to 2.1 billion Euros per year for the next three years.
 By shifting its strategic focus from growth to value delivery, the company believes that it would be able to step up its cash flow to about €10bn, which would reduce its level of borrowing and yet keep shareholders happy by covering the costs of dividend.